edmug/Meetup-2018-10-30/README.md

 When I was 7, I wrote on my report card "I like computers.
 I like gym." not much has changed since then.
 My name is Peter Lorimer, a C++ developer by trade, C# developer for fun, and an avid fitness enthusiast.
 A self-proclaimed Microsoft fan boy, I might be the last known user of the "Windows Phone" platform.
 Blog: https://unparalleledadventure.wordpress.com

 ### Resources
+You can find the slides for the talk [here](A%20Hitch-Hikers%20Guide%20to%20%5BASPeKT%5D.pdf).
 This repository is a fork of Peter's [ASPeKT](https://github.com/mvpete/aspekt) project.